-Cyveillance recently asked Alex Bobotek, Co-Vice Chairman, of the Messaging Anti-Abuse Working Group (MAAWG) to comment on security risks and trends in SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
-LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything. sent by SMS.
+Cyveillance recently asked Alex Bobotek, Co-Vice Chairman, of the Messaging Anti-Abuse Working Group (MAAWG) to comment on security risks and trends in SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places. sent by SMS.

 Cyveillance: Most mobile users in North America would not report that they receive much text message spam.
 Is that because text message spam is not sent to North American users or because the filters set up by mobile carriers are very effective?
 In either case, is text message spam considered a problem that’s mostly solved here?

 Alex Bobotek: Text message spam in North America accounts for less than 1% of messages.
 It is a problem but it isn’t, and hasn’t been, as severe a problem as email spam, where 80-90% of messages are spam.
 This is largely due to the carriers’ best-in-class spam filters at the email interfaces, higher costs to senders of mobile spam, and aggressive actions against spammers.
 These conditions have made it more difficult to spam phones than email inboxes.

 Cyveillance: Although certain types of email spam are reportedly on the rise, the overall volume of email spam sent appears to have dropped.
 How do the current levels of text message spam compare with what you’ve seen in the past?